 Why This Matters

-Population growth models are fundamental to understanding how evolution actually works in real populations.
-When the AP exam tests you on Hardy-Weinberg equilibrium, natural selection, or genetic drift, you need to understand why population size matters—and that's exactly what these models explain.
+Population growth models are fundamental to understanding how evolution works in real populations.
+When the AP exam tests you on Hardy-Weinberg equilibrium, natural selection, or genetic drift, you need to understand why population size matters.
+These models explain exactly that.
 The concepts here connect directly to population genetics (Topic 7.4), Hardy-Weinberg assumptions (Topic 7.5), and the conditions that allow evolution to occur.

 You're being tested on your ability to distinguish between idealized mathematical models and real-world biological constraints.
-The exam loves asking about the relationship between population size and evolutionary mechanisms like genetic drift, or why carrying capacity matters for allele frequency changes.
-Don't just memorize the shapes of growth curves—know what each model assumes, when those assumptions break down, and how population dynamics connect to genetic variation, natural selection, and ecosystem stability.
+The exam frequently asks about the relationship between population size and evolutionary mechanisms like genetic drift, or why carrying capacity matters for allele frequency changes.
+Don't just memorize the shapes of growth curves.
+Know what each model assumes, when those assumptions break down, and how population dynamics connect to genetic variation, natural selection, and ecosystem stability.

 Mathematical Models of Population Growth